simrangupta29/vsd_squadron_mini_internship/README.md

 |  U-TYPE   | imm[12:31]                | rd    | opcode    |

 This instruction should deal with:</br>
- a destination register to put the 20 bits into</br>
-the immediate of 20 bits</br>
+-the immediate of 20 bits</br>
- the instruction opcode</br>
+-the instruction opcode</br>
-One destination register, rd</br>
+-One destination register, rd</br>
  Used for two instructions</br>
  LUI – Load Upper Immediate</br>
 AUIPC – Add Upper Immediate to PC</br>

 # ANALYSING OF SOME OF INSTRUCTIONS WITH MACHINE CODE
 1.<b>add r6,r2,r1</b>---It is R-type instruction.ADD is a typical ALU instruction in the class of arithmatic and logic operations.
 It needs two source operands and one destination operands to store the results.</br>
 rs1=r2=00010,rs2=r1 = 00001</br>
 rd: =r6=r1+r2= 00110</br>
 The operation is specified with the opcode, funct3 and funct7 fields of the instructions.</br>